highamm/datascience234/docs/05-comm.md

-# Communication with `RMarkdown`
+# Communication with `Quarto`

+__Special Note__: `Quarto` and `.qmd` files and `R Markdown` and `.qmd` files are extremely similar.
+In the previous version of this section, I used `R Markdown`.
+Quarto has an advantage in that `.qmd` files also work with Python and Julia, so they are generally better for an all-purpose data scientist.
+If you spot any references to `R Markdown` or a `.qmd` file, just convert `R Markdown` to `Quarto` and `.qmd` to `qmd`.

 __Goals__:

 * Explain what _reproducibility_ means and explain why it's important for analyses to be reproducible.

-* Explain why `R Markdown` provides more tools for making analyses reproducible than base `R` with Microsoft Word and than Microsoft Excel.
+* Explain why `Quarto` provides more tools for making analyses reproducible than base `R` with Microsoft Word and than Microsoft Excel.

-* Use the Code Options and the `Markdown` Text Options to modify an `R Markdown` file so that it knits to a readable, professional .html file.
+* Use the Code Options and the `Quarto` Text Options to modify an `Quarto` file so that it renders to a readable, professional .html file.

 * Use titles, labels, colour scales, annotations, and themes to make your plots easy to read, including for people with Colour Vision Deficiency.